epicblockchain/epic-miner/README.md

 ## Flashing a microSD card with ePIC image

+Please note that the SD card included with the miner does not come pre-flashed.
+You must flash an image onto it using the instructions below for the miner to operate properly.

 1. Download [balenaEtcher](https://www.balena.io/etcher/) for your machine.
 2. Download compressed image (ePIC-SC200-vX.X.X-xxxxxxxxxx.zip)
 3. Unzip image (ePIC-SC200-vX.X.X-xxxxxxxxxx.img)